mlpack/mlpack/doc/user/methods/knn.md

 mlpack::data::Split(dataset, referenceSet, querySet, 0.5);

 // Build the KNN object, passing the reference set with `std::move()` to avoid a
 // copy.
-We use the default dual-tree mode for search and set the maximum
+We use the default dual-tree strategy for search and set the maximum
 // allowed relative error to 0.1 (10%).
 mlpack::KNN knn(std::move(referenceSet), mlpack::DUAL_TREE_MODE, 0.1);